-ST Mastery students are encouraged to submit at least one touchstone in the first half year after they started the program or course to get started and to create momentum for you and your horse in the first half year of your ST journey.
+ST Mastery students are encouraged to submit at least one touchstone in the first half year after they started the program or course, just to get started and to create momentum in the first half year of your ST journey.

 During the ‘free Touchstones’ period, you can submit the amount of free Touchstones you received at the start, but of course you can also can send in more (and pay extra) to get more feedback.

 ♦19b.
 When my video has to be resubmit, do I lose my free Touchstone?